 Investing in Marijuana for Beginners

-Grand View Research calculates that the global legal marijuana industry will more than quadruple in value between 2018 and 2025, from approximately US $13.8 billion to an estimated US $66.3 billion.
+Grand View Research calculates that the global legal marijuana industry will have a compound annual growth rate of over 18% between 2020 and 2027, reaching a value of $73.5 billion..
 Foothill Capital Management is an organization run by experienced financial professionals.
 We can break down the complexities of investing in marijuana for beginners, how to invest in marijuana, making it easier to grow your green without getting your hands dirty.

 Investing in the Business of Marijuana